 Our Recent 5th Grade Graduates:

 - Our 5th grade graduates have gone on to attend a wide range of Bay Area schools.
-75% have gone on to Public Middle Schools including Aptos Middle School and Creative Arts Charter School.
-They are now going on to various Public High Schools including Lincoln and Balboa High.
-The 25% going on to private schools have attended various schools including Hamlin, Presidio Hill, Wornick Jewish Day School, and Urban High School.
+75% have gone on to public middle schools including Aptos Middle School and Creative Arts Charter School.
+The 25% going on to private schools have attended various schools including Hamlin, Presidio Hill, Synergy, Live Oak and Wornick Jewish Day School.

 Recent High School & College Graduates:

 - Aidan graduated from the SF School of the Arts Creative Writing Program and will be attending Eugene Lang College in New York City.